 For more information on heartworms, their life cycle and how they are treated, feel free to check out our condition guide on the subject, available at Heartworms in Dogs.

 Continued growth of the heartworm population can lead to the blockage of blood that the heart is trying to circulate around the body.
 This leads to an increased strain being put on the heart muscle as fluid builds up in the surrounding tissue, which can, in turn, lead to congestive heart failure.
 To prevent this from happening, the vet will start your dog on a course of anti-parasitic drugs.
 These are typically divided into two categories: one to kill the adult population and another to target the larvae, preventing them from rebuilding their numbers.

 Dogs will usually take these medications spaced over several days.
 In the aftermath, they will be confined to a small area to prevent them from moving around.
-This both stops a canine from potentially spreading the worms and also stops the heart from pumping too hard and causing the worm carcasses to block a blood vessel.
+This stops the heart from pumping too hard and causing the worm carcasses to block a blood vessel.

 Treatment and recovery may take place over the space of a few months.
 It will depend on the seriousness of the infection and how the heartworm affected your pet's organs.